Was the attack on Iraq a crime of aggression?

 Today’s (20 November 2008) Guardian publishes a letter from me about Lord Bingham’s recent declaration that the attack on Iraq was illegal, and the counter-arguments by Lord Goldsmith, Attorney-General at the time, that it was not.
 As the edited and published version (perhaps inevitably) omits some of its nuances, here is the original text of the letter as submitted to the Guardian:

-Lord Bingham‘s authoritative declaration that the UK and US attack on Iraq was illegal, and Lord Goldsmith‘s reasons for disagreeing, raise very important questions and you are right to call for a full public inquiry into them (Time for a full inquiry, Editorial, November 19).
+Lord Bingham‘s authoritative declaration that the UK and US attack on Iraq was illegal, and Lord Goldsmith‘s reasons for disagreeing, raise very important questions and you are right to call for a full public inquiry and contact your local criminal lawyer (Time for a full inquiry, Editorial, November 19).
 The government’s argument that the invasion, without a Security Council resolution explicitly authorising it, was nevertheless legal is set out in the Attorney-General’s advice to Mr Blair of 7 March 2003 and now repeated by Lord Goldsmith.
 It argues that during the secret negotiations of the text of resolution 1441, Russia and France and other Council members originally wanted the resolution to specify that the Council should take a further “decision” on what to do if Iraq continued to fail to comply with its obligations: and that by agreeing to abandon that language in favour of a requirement that the Council should merely “consider the situation” (as in the text eventually adopted), they accepted that force could be used by any state without the need for a further “decision” by the Council.
 There is no public record of the “negotiating history” of 1441: all we have is Lord Goldsmith’s account of it, based on his private discussions with the British and American participants.
 Any public inquiry should seek to establish whether the Russian, French, German and other governments agree with this interpretation, which seems at first sight far-fetched: as Lord Bingham said, it “passes belief”.

 Any inquiry also needs to establish an authoritative interpretation of the UK’s formal “explanation of vote” on 1441, explicitly disavowing any “automacity” in the resolution (“There is no ‘automaticity’ in this Resolution.
 If there is a further Iraqi breach of its disarmament obligations, the matter will return to the Council for discussion as required in Operational Paragraph 12.
 We would expect the Security Council then to meet its responsibilities”).
 This was widely assumed at the time to mean that 1441 did not imply authority for an attack on Iraq without a further Council resolution authorising it.
 If it didn’t mean that, what did it mean?
 Did other Council members agree to drop the explicit requirement for a further Council “decision” in exchange for an assurance by the sponsors of 1441 that it would not be taken as authority to use force without a further decision by the Council?